MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-email-engagement.md

     - Enable document management for email in Dynamics 365 Sales.
 To learn more, see [Enable SharePoint document management for specific entities](/dynamics365/customer-engagement/admin/enable-sharepoint-document-management-specific-entities).

+    - Enable SharePoint to be shared externally to anonymous (unauthenticated) users to allow external email recipients to access file attachments.
+To learn more, see [External sharing overview](https://docs.microsoft.com/sharepoint/external-sharing-overview).

 - To enable delivery-time recommendations based on recipients' time zones, you must enable [!INCLUDE[pn_bing_maps](../includes/pn-bing-maps.md)] in Dynamics 365 Sales.
 To learn more, see [System Settings dialog box - General tab](/dynamics365/customer-engagement/admin/system-settings-dialog-box-general-tab).

 ## Enable email engagement